| Comparison Research

 (New Haven and London, Yale

 UP, 2007), pp.198-200, 1883 (193-illustration) D435 The Two Anglers.
+This study information

 is important during the year 1883 Monet was studying water, fishermen, etc. This is the same year the study “Man Fishing”